sun33t/pawprint-backend/README.md

 # PawPrint - Backend

-This repo forms the backend half of the PawPrint app begin completed as part of a tech test for Verse.
-It's an example of a RESTful API that is designed to serve question data to be consumed by the corresponding front-end for a survey application (PawPrint).
+This is an example of a RESTful API that is designed to serve question data to be consumed by its corresponding front-end (GitHub repo [here](https://github.com/sun33t/pawprint-frontend)).

 ## Getting Started

 Quick Start: visit [this link](https://pawprint-backend-suneet.herokuapp.com/api/) to access the deployed API and to see the list of available endpoints and example responses.

-Alternatively: In order to get a copy of this project up and running on your local machine, please follow the instructions in the steps below:
+Alternatively, you can run a local copy of this project by following the instructions below:

 ### Prerequisites